|Name||Love Letter (2012)|

 It’s nice.
 It’s clever.
 It employs an efficiency of design that is borderline masterful.

 With sixteen cards, there’s enough room to hide, lay traps, and launch outright offensives against everyone else at the table.
 It’s a slim and elegant package that you can learn a lot from studying.

-In fact, we did just that in one of my User Centred Design classes at Robert Gordon University.
+In fact, we did just that in one of my User Centred Design classes at work.
 We got our students to paper prototype Love Letter and play it, looking for things they could improve in the game with their own additions.
 I’ll do a proper post on that topic in the future, but it was interesting to see what new roles emerged as a result of the experience.
 Love Letter is a game that is full of teachable design.
 It comes in a simple enough format that anyone can realistically explore it and associated variations with nothing more than a few sheets of paper and a marker pen.

 I put off writing this review for quite some time because I didn’t trust myself to be able to do anything more than gesture inarticulately at the box in a futile effort to express some indefinable dissatisfaction.
 I’ve mulled it over for a while now, and I think I’ve managed to finally put my finger on what leaves me feeling empty every time I play it.
 In the end, as clever as the design is it doesn’t feel like it has much of a role for the player.
 When I play games, I prefer to feel like I’m more than the physical cog that turns over the cards according to algorithmic efficiency.